fbosnic/math_computations/Combinatorics/how_many_substrings_hackerrank.md

 def find_last_larger_or_equal:
     Input:
-        segment_tree,
-        direction,
-        start,
-        value,
+        min_seg_tree - "min" segment tree over an arbitrary array direction - either "left" or "righ" determining the direction of search start - element to start the search from (excluded from search) value - an arbitrary bound
     output:
-        index of last element larger or equal than the value in the specified direction node = segment_tree.get_leaf_by_index(start)
+        index of last element larger or equal than the *value* in the specified direction node = min_seg_tree.get_leaf_by_index(start)
     while node != root or node.parent().child(direction).value() >= value:
         node = node.parent()
     if node == root:
+        if direction == "left":
+            return 0
+        else:
             return segment_tree.len() - 1

     node = node.parent.child(direction)
     while not node.is_leaf():